elrf3lipes/Python_Core_Concepts/README.md

 # Python_Core_Concepts
-These are my codes from FreeCodeCamp.org - Learn Python - Full Course for Beginners by Mike Dane
+These are the codes and concepts I`ve learned from FreeCodeCamp.org - Learn Python - Full Course for Beginners by Mike Dane